source-repo/use-reactive/README.md

 ```
 # useReactive

 `useReactive` is a custom React hook that provides a reactive state object.
-Methods on that object that can use `this` to access members, enabling OOP-style encapsulation of data and behavior.
+Methods on the state object use `this` to access members, enabling OOP-style encapsulation of data and behavior.

 ```tsx
 const state = useReactive({